 However, aside from the fact that many people confuse land ice, sea ice and ice shelves, it’s important to note that there are huge differences between the Arctic and the Antarctic.
 The Arctic is an ocean surrounded by land.
 The Antarctic is land, covered by ice, surrounded by ocean.
 Sea ice in the Arctic is generally thick, multi-year sea ice that survives several seasons, whereas the sea ice in Antarctica largely melts away each summer.
 Antarctic sea ice is mostly thin (~0.6 m thick ), single-year sea ice.
 It’s also warmer, more saline and more mobile than Arctic sea ice .

 Clearly, these two different regions will have very different responses to climate and oceanic change, and these differences will affect sea ice response.
-And it’s also important to remember that, while sea ice is increasing in Antarctica, glaciers and ice shelves are all melting rapidly, producing large volumes of fresh water.
+And it’s also important to remember that, while sea ice is variable in Antarctica, glaciers and ice shelves are all melting rapidly, producing large volumes of fresh water.

 Increasing Antarctic sea ice